gauravyadav93/Data-Analysis-Python-Project/README.md

 By examining historical data, we can uncover trends, patterns, and potential insights to aid law enforcement agencies and policymakers in making informed decisions to improve public safety.

+**About The Dataset:-**
+This dataset represents a comprehensive record of crime incidents within the City of Los Angeles, starting from 2020.
+The data is sourced from original crime reports, which were originally typed on paper, introducing the possibility of some inaccuracies.
+Certain location fields may contain missing data denoted as (0°, 0°).
+To prioritize privacy, address fields are limited to the nearest hundred blocks.
+While the data is generally reliable, any questions or concerns can be addressed through comments.
+Explore this dataset to uncover trends, and patterns, and gain a deeper understanding of crime in Los Angeles.
 **Data Collection**
 - The crime data is sourced from the Los Angeles Police Department (LAPD) and public datasets.
 - The dataset includes information on various types of crimes, locations, dates, and other relevant details.